Modern & Contemporary Art Exhibitions in Brussel

 ⇾ 28-09-2025

 - Un parcours poétique, personnel et profondément contemporain, porté par les mots de l’artiste Youssef Swatt’s.
-Ce projet invite les visiteurs à (re)découvrir les collections du musée à travers le regard et la sensibilité d’un poète de notre époque.Tap for description
+Ce projet invite les visiteurs à (re)découvrir les collections du musée à travers le regard et la sensibilité d’un poète de notre époque.Description

 LES SILENCES QUE J’AI ENTENDUS